Nationwide savings account rates compared

 A building society is a financial institution owned by its members.
 Whereas banks are normally listed on the stock market and run for their shareholders, building societies aren’t.

-Because they don’t have shareholders to pay, building societies have historically claimed to offer better interest and cheaper mortgage rates than banks offer.
+Because they don’t have shareholders to pay, building societies have historically claimed to offer better interest rates than banks offer.

 This depends on whether or not you’re already registered with Nationwide.
-Current members can open an account online, and may be able to do so without showing any proof of identity.
-Nationwide will let current customers know if they need physical proof.
+Current members can open an account online, and may be able to do so without showing any proof of identity or address.
+Nationwide will let current customers know if they need to provide evidence.

-New customers will have to go into a branch and will need to bring UK photo identification – either a passport or driving licence – plus proof of name and proof of address.
+New customers will need to have their name and address verified to confirm their identity.
+This may be done electronically by using credit reference agencies, or you may be asked to go into a branch with your UK photo identification – either a passport or driving licence – plus proof of name and proof of address.
 Examples include:

-There’s a full list of eligible documents, which explains those that are specifically for name or address, on the Nationwide website.
+In some cases, you may be able to send in documents by post instead.
+On the Nationwide website, there’s a full list of eligible documents, including those that can be sent in by post, and explaining which are specifically for name or address.
 If you’re setting up a savings account for a child then you’ll need to provide their passport or birth certificate along with proof of where they live.

 Yes, it offers both.
 Here are some of the basic features: